-Method specification is written method [private] virtual method-name: typexpr.
+Method specification is written method [private] virtual method-name: poly-typexpr.
 It specifies whether the method is public or private, and gives its type.
+If the method is intended to be polymorphic, the type should be explicit.

 Constraints on type parameters